Aksai Chin: Demographics and economics

 Prior to 1950, the visitors of Aksai Chin were, for the most part, the occasional explorers, hunters, and nomads who passed through the area.

 Prior to European exploration in the 1860s, there were some jade mining operations on the Xinjiang side of Aksai Chin.
 They were abandoned by the time European explorers reached the area.
 In the 1860s to 1870s, in order to facilitate trade between the Indian subcontinent and Tarim Basin, the British attempted to promote a caravan route via the western side of Aksai Chin as an alternative to the difficult and tariffed Karakoram Pass.
 The route, referred to as the Chang Chenmo line after the starting point in Chang Chenmo River valley, was discussed in the House of Commons in 1874.
 In addition of being longer and higher elevation than Karakoram Pass, it also goes through the desolate desert of Aksai Chin.
 By 1890s, traders had mostly given up on this route.

-In the 1958, India collected salt from various lakes in Aksai Chin to study the economic feasibility of salt mining operations in the area.
+In 1958, India collected salt from various lakes in Aksai Chin to study the economic feasibility of salt mining operations in the area.